Taking on 2 x 100 mile events over 2 consecutive weekends.

 The end of a great journey

-This is a great race with so much history.
+In conclusion This is a great race with so much history.
 Medal earners include James Cracknell, Sir Ranulph Fiennes, Paddy Ashdown, and Rebecca Stephen (British Everest Summiteer).
 I am so pleased to have had the opportunity to have completed it with such a top guy as Boris, and non of this could have been completed without the super support of Vanessa, Mark and Toby who got it right all the way through.
 My Thanks go out to them for giving up their Easter for us.
 I’m not sure I will be in a rush to return, my arms still hurt and my fingers still tingle, and this event took a lot out of me.
 Luckily, no one can take this achievement away from us.
 If I was to put a mark down, I think I could be part of a team to achieve 20h 50m.
 That would require circumstances coming good on the day again.

 Thanks for reading,